My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Post-Application Care

 Barrier strips provide better stability without movement.
-Stretched out to either side before applying provides downward pressure.
+Slightly stretched out to either side before applying provides downward pressure.
+If you must use a belt then you must, try to gravitate away if possible.
+Lose some belly fat to get stoma to stick out more.

 ---